mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 This section looks in greater depth at the impact on learners of the tools and sugessted design patterns of the learning design explored in the previous chapter.
 It then progresses to explore some of the flexible design processes that emerge from the starting design.

-### Recap on the importance of tools in an informal setting - (ON AGENCY AND Authenticity)
+#### Recap on the importance of tools in an informal setting - (ON AGENCY AND Authenticity)
 Above we explored Heathcote's understanding of the importance of authentic tools in the process MoE.

+### Starting Tools and processes

+NOTE - TRY ORGANISING CHAPTER THIS WAY - IMPACT OF MY DESIGN - THEN EMERGING TOOLS / PRACTICES

-### Impact of Code Playgrounds and Phaser and a Javascript framework
+#### Impact of Code Playgrounds and Phaser and a Javascript framework

 <!-- Make point that it is hard to separate out tools and communities.
 In case of Mozilla, code playgrounds, and teach the web, and the culture of developers and teaching communities they are interlinked.
 Discuss and compare to Kafai in book, the lineage of Logo, Scratch.